Naltrexone For Weight Loss: Safety And Effectiveness

 How Does Low Dose Naltrexone Work?

-The FDA-approved weight-loss medication Naltrexone HLC treats patients who are obese and overweight.
-Low-dose Naltrexone can work to suppress a patient’s appetite.
+The FDA-approved weight-loss medication naltrexone HLC treats overweight and obese patients.
+Low-dose naltrexone can work to suppress a patient's appetite.
 The combination of weight loss medications will suppress sugar and carb cravings to stop eating once and for all, plus improve mood.
-Low-dose naltrexone can help with the following:

 • Improve mood: The combination of LDN weight loss medications triggers an increase in dopamine and serotonin production, which can decrease stress and anxiety.
 Therefore, reducing emotional eating.